Tarik Black

-Tarik Bernard Black (/ˈtɑːrɪk/; born November 22, 1991) is an American professional basketball player for Olympiacos of the Greek Basket League and the EuroLeague.
+Tarik Bernard Black (/ˈtɑːrɪk/; born November 22, 1991) is an American professional basketball player.
 He has previously played for the Los Angeles Lakers and the Houston Rockets in the National Basketball Association (NBA).
 Black played college basketball for the University of Memphis and the University of Kansas.

 High school career

 Black attended Ridgeway High School in Memphis, Tennessee.
 As a junior in 2008–09, he averaged 15.7 points and 11.8 rebounds per game as he helped lead the Roadrunners to a 26–6 record and a District 15-AAA title.
 As a senior in 2009–10, he averaged 16.3 points and 12.6 rebounds as he helped lead the Roadrunners to a 26–3 record and a second District 15-AAA title.

 College career

 Memphis (2010–2013)

 In his freshman season at Memphis, Black played in all 35 games and made 24 starts, including 18 of the final 19 contests, while averaging 9.1 points and 5.0 rebounds per game.
 He was subsequently named to the Conference USA All-Freshman team.

 In his sophomore season, Black played in all 35 games and made 31 starts, while averaging 10.7 points, 4.9 rebounds, and 1.5 blocks per game.
 He also set the Memphis single-season field goal percentage record at 68.9 percent and was named to the All-Conference USA second team, All-Defensive team and All-Tournament team.

 Black played in 32 games and made five starts his junior season, averaging 8.1 points and 4.8 rebounds in 20.8 minutes per game.
 He was named to the Tiger Academic 30 for the 2013 spring semester for having the highest grade-point average on the team.